gskbladez/PROGBOT_CODE_DUMP/testlist.md

 - rulebook: send, lookup beta 4 advance 3, lookup beta 7 mobile
 - element: roll a number, roll a number in a category
 - daemon: list all, list a name
-- npu: query a power for its NPUs, lookup npus
+- npu: query a power for its NPUs, lookup npu description, do both in one query
 - crimsonnoise: roll uncommon, common, rare
 - networkmod: help, list, lookup multiple
 - audience: start, view